rabbitmq/rabbitmq-website/site/management.md

 To redirect users to the UAA server to authenticate, use the following configuration:

 <pre class="lang-ini">
 management.enable_uaa = true
 management.oauth_enabled = true
 management.oauth_client_id = rabbit_user_client
 management.oauth_provider_url = https://my-uaa-server-host:8443/uaa
 </pre>

-> IMPORTANT: Since RabbitMQ 3.10, RabbitMQ uses `authorization_code` grant type. `implicit` flow has been deprecated.
+> IMPORTANT: Since RabbitMQ 3.10, RabbitMQ uses `authorization_code` grant type. `implicit` flow is deprecated.
-> IMPORTANT: management.oauth_client_secret is an optional setting.
+> IMPORTANT: `management.oauth_client_secret` is an optional setting.
 It is only required when your authorization server requires it

 ### Allow Basic and OAuth 2 authentication